elhamazizi9/Image_Classification_Innovative_Method/README.md

 In this project, we have first classified images into two categories: Animal, Vehicle.
 Then these images were categorized in their main labels like frogs, ships, and so forth.
 By doing this we reached a higher average accuracy resulting in how better it would be if one first modularize its dataset and then train it.

+This kind of modularization may help many models and projects as well as our's in accuracy.
 I have also uploaded the old method which were mostly used.

 ---------------------------------------------------------------------------------------------------------------------------------